Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Proposed Methodology

 \section{Proposed Methodology}

 We address the above limitations with a meta-learning PINN framework based on Baldwinian neuroevolution.
-A novel evolutionary algorithm is crafted to jointly optimize the weight distribution in the network's hidden layers alongside other hyperparameters that are essential for achieving optimal performance on downstream physics-informed learning tasks.
-We limit our task-specific learning to the output layer, allowing us to solve linear problems with a 1-step pseudoinverse operation (or a few steps for nonlinear problems) during both the meta-learning process and test time, in a consistent manner.
-Importantly, once given the nonlinear hidden layers' weights and learning hyperparameters, the pseudoinverse operation is exact and fast (does not require further gradient descent updates).
+A novel evolutionary algorithm is crafted to jointly optimize the weight distribution in the network’s hidden layers alongside other hyperparameters that are essential for achieving optimal performance on downstream physics-informed learning tasks.
+We limit our task-specific learning to the final layer, allowing us to solve linear problems with a 1-step Tikhonov regularization operation (or a few steps for nonlinear problems) during both the meta-learning process and test time, in a consistent manner.
+Importantly, once given the nonlinear hidden layers' weights and learning hyperparameters, the Tikhonov regularization is exact and fast (does not require further gradient descent updates).
 An illustration of the Baldwinian evolution of PINNs is shown in Figure~\ref{fig:architecture}(a).